keyfactor-pub/terraform-provider-keyfactor/docs/data-sources/certificate_store.md

 - `container_name` (String) Name of certificate store's associated container, if applicable.
 - `create_if_missing` (Boolean) Bool that indicates if the store should be created with information provided.
 Valid only for JKS type, omit if unsure.
 - `inventory_schedule` (String) Inventory schedule for new certificate store.
-- `password` (String, Sensitive) Sets password for certificate store.
-- `properties` (Map of String) Certificate properties specific to certificate store type configured as key-value pairs.
+- `properties` (Map of String) Properties specific to certificate store type configured as key-value pairs.
 - `set_new_password_allowed` (Boolean) Indicates whether the store password can be changed.

 ### Read-Only

 - `agent_id` (String) String indicating the Keyfactor Command GUID of the orchestrator for the created store.
-- `client_machine` (String) Client machine name; value depends on certificate store type.
-See API reference guide
+- `agent_identifier` (String) Can be either ClientMachine or the Keyfactor Command GUID of the orchestrator to use for managing the certificate store.
+The agent must support the certificate store type and be approved.
 - `container_id` (Number) Container identifier of the store's associated certificate store container.
+- `display_name` (String) Display name of the certificate store.
-- `store_path` (String) Path to the new certificate store on a target.
-Format varies depending on type.
+- `id` (String) Keyfactor certificate store GUID.
+- `server_password` (String, Sensitive) The password to access the host of the certificate store.
+In Keyfactor Command this is the 'ServerUsername' field found in the store type 'Properties'.
+Whether this is required and what format will vary based on store type definitions, please review the store type documentation for more information.
+- `server_use_ssl` (Boolean) Indicates whether the certificate store host requires SSL.
+In Keyfactor Command this is the 'ServerUseSsl' field found in the store type 'Properties'.
+Whether this is required and what format will vary based on store type definitions, please review the store type documentation for more information.
+- `server_username` (String) The username to access the host of the certificate store.
+In Keyfactor Command this is the 'ServerUsername' field found in the store type 'Properties'.
+Whether this is required and what format will vary based on store type definitions, please review the store type documentation for more information.
+- `store_password` (String, Sensitive) The password to access the contents of the certificate store.
+In Keyfactor Command this is the 'StorePassword' field. field found in the store type 'Properties'.
+Whether this is required and what format will vary based on store type definitions, please review the store type documentation for more information.
 - `store_type` (String) Short name of certificate store type.
 See API reference guide